gabeklein/expressive-mvc/README.md

 ### Method 2: `Singleton.use()`

-Create an instance with any one of the create-hooks, such as `use`.
+Create an instance with any of the create-hooks, such as `use`.

   ```jsx
   const LoginGate = () => {